-- > The full Tuen Ma Line, the city's longest railway line with a total length of 56 kilometres, was commissioned in June 2021. - > The East Rail Line cross-harbour extension was commissioned in May 2022.
+- The full Tuen Ma Line, the city's longest railway line with a total length of 56 km, was commissioned in June 2021. - > The East Rail Line cross-harbour extension was commissioned in May 2022.

-- > New railway projects under the Railway Development Strategy 2014 are moving ahead: - Commenced the detailed planning and design of the Tung Chung Line Extension, Tuen Mun South Extension, Northern Link and Hung Shui Kiu Station. - World No.1 public transit system (Oliver Wyman Forum in partnership with University of California, Berkeley: Urban Mobility Readiness Index 2022)
+- Kwu Tung Station, Tung Chung Line Extension, Siu Ho Wan Station, and Tuen Mun South Extension, are planned to commence construction in 2023 while the detailed planning and design of Northern Link and Hung Shui Kiu Station are underway. - World No.1 public transit system (Oliver Wyman Forum in partnership with University of California, Berkeley: Urban Mobility Readiness Index 2022)